dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 `6` An additional arbitrary commit is made in the forward flow PR which changes the contents of `A.txt` to `four` (i.e. fixing the build).
 `7` A commit is made to the main branch of the VMR, content is unrelated.
 `8` Forward flow PR is merged, effectively updating `A.txt` from `one` to `four`.
-`9` A commit is made to the main branch of the VMR, content is unrelated.
+`9` A commit is made to the main branch of the VMR, changing content from `four` to `five`.
 Backflow starts at that point (this is arbitrary).
 `10` A backflow branch (blue) is created in the repository.
 The branch is based on the commit of last synchronization's (`2`) base commit.
 The content on the commit is [described below](#backflow-commit).
 A PR from this branch is opened.
 `11` A commit is made to the main branch of the repository, content is unrelated.
 `12` A commit is made to the main branch of the repository, content is unrelated.